albertlauncher/documentation/src/_docs/extensions/python.md

 5. If the "UUID" option is not listed, fully quit and re-open Albert
 6. Check the checkbox next to UUID, the light should turn green
 7. Use the extension by triggering albert and typing 'uuid'

-If the light turns red, there was an error loading your extension - hover over the name to view the details.

-It can be useful for debugging to run Albert from a terminal so that you can see the output from your script.

 Though reloading Albert is may be necessary to recognize that a python script is added, it is not required to detect changes to the script.